 \subsection{SALT/RSS}

-The RSS is the SALT's main workhorse instrument and is a complex multimode instrument with a wide range of capabilities.
+The RSS is SALT's main instrument; it is a complex multimode instrument with a wide range of capabilities.
 We used it in Long Slit Spectroscopy (LSS) mode with the PG0900 grating and a 2 arcsec slit.
 This configuration is sensitive between 4500 and 7500 \AA~and it has a throughput greater than 20 \% \citep{Kob03}.

-We reduced the spectra using PySALT \citep{Cra10} accounting for cross-talk, bias, gain and flat field correction.
-Wavelength calibration was performed using standard IRAF \citep{Tod86} routines while cosmic ray cleaning and flux calibration were performed under IDL.
-To estimate the spectral resolution, we extracted the sky spectrum and fitted ten isolated sky lines across the spectrum with Gaussian functions.
+We reduced the spectra using PySALT \citep{Cra10} accounting for cross-talk, bias, gain, and flat-field correction.
+Wavelength calibration was performed using standard IRAF routines \citep{Tod86}, while cosmic ray cleaning and flux calibration were performed under IDL.
+To estimate the spectral resolution we extracted the sky spectrum and fitted ten isolated sky lines across the spectrum with Gaussian functions.
 This analysis produced an approximate value of the spectral resolution $\lambda / \Delta \lambda$ of about 1000.
-To perform flux calibration, we used observations of the standard star HILT600 taken on November 26 2019 with a 4 arcsec slit.
-Those data were reduced in the same way as the data of the target.
-Other standard star observations taken near the end of December 2019 had much worse quality and were therefore discarded.
-If more than one good quality observation was obtained, an average spectrum was produced.
+To perform flux calibration, we used observations of the standard star HILT600 taken on November 26, 2019, with a 4 arcsec slit.
+These data were reduced in the same way as the data of the target.
+Other standard star observations taken near the end of December 2019 were of much lower quality and were therefore discarded.
+If more than one high-quality observation was obtained, an average spectrum was produced.
 Telluric and reddening corrections were performed as described in section 4.1.

-SALT has a moving, field-dependent and under-filled entrance pupil which makes absolute flux calibration difficult to achieve with a good degree of accuracy \citep[see e.g.] [] {Buc18}.
+SALT has a moving, field-dependent, and under-filled entrance pupil, which makes absolute flux calibration difficult to achieve to a good degree of accuracy \citep[see e.g.] [] {Buc18}.
 We therefore obtained near-contemporary photometric observations for both targets.